davidmalcolm/gcc-global-state/plan.rst

 gcc::context
 ------------
-As of FIXME there is a new class `gcc::context`, which is intended to encapsulate the state of the compiler.
+As of r201230 in trunk, there is a new class `gcc::context`, which is intended to encapsulate the state of the compiler.

 The singleton instance is `g`::